The European Muon Collaboration effect from short-range correlated nucleons in a $x$-rescaling model: Nuclear EMC effect and -rescaling model

 For model-A, the number of SRC pairs in nucleus $A$ and the modified nucleon structure functions in SRC pair are the key inputs.
 The number of SRC pairs in nucleus $A$ is closely related to the measured SRC scaling ratio $a_2$ (nucleus $A$ over deuteron) and the number of SRC pairs in deuteron, which is written as,

+Note that the above relation (Eq. (\ref{eq:SRCPairNumber})) is a simplified assumption.
 The SRC scaling ratio $a_2$ are measured with the high-energy electron inclusive scattering process off the nuclear targets \cite{CLAS:2005ola,Fomin:2011ng,CLAS:2019vsb} and the number of SRC pairs in deuteron has already been determined in the previous analysis \cite{Wang:2020egq}.
 The free nucleon structure functions can be calculated with the parton distribution functions $f_i(x,Q^2)$, as $F_2^{\rm N}(x,Q^2) = \sum_i e_i^{2} xf_i(x,Q^2)$.
 In this work, the proton parton distribution functions are taken from the global analyses such as CT14 \cite{Dulat:2015mca} and CJ15 \cite{Accardi:2016qay}.
 The parton distributions of the free neutron are easily given by the parton distributions of the proton under the assumption of isospin symmetry, $u^{n}=d^{p}$ and $d^{n}=u^{p}$.
 By using the $x$-rescaling model, the structure function of the SRC nucleon is connected with the free nucleon structure function, which is written as,

 in which $\eta_{\rm SRC}$ is the rescaling factor for the SRC nucleon. $\eta_{\rm SRC}$ is directly connected with the effective mass of SRC nucleon as $\eta_{\rm SRC}=m/m_{\rm SRC}$, which is an universal factor among different nuclei.
 Since the effective mass of SRC nucleon $m_{\rm SRC}$ has already been extracted from a correlation analysis between the nuclear mass and SRC scaling ratio $a_2$, the rescaling factor for SRC nucleon is computed to be $\eta_{\rm SRC}=1.10$ \cite{Wang:2020egq}.